lazyslacker/gen-ai-bootcamp-2025/genai-architecting/readme.md

 ### Conceptual

-a high level diagram that is used to communicate to key stakeholders the business solution we are implementing
+![a high level diagram that is used to communicate to key stakeholders the business solution we are implementing ](/images/sentence-constructor-conceptual.png" a high level diagram that is used to communicate to key stakeholders the business solution we are implementing
+").

 ### Logical